ChrisO345/gspl/README.md

 # gspl

-*A Simplex Method Linear Programming Solver in Go.*

-**gspl** is a minimal, educational linear programming solver built using the simplex method.
-It’s designed to be easy to understand and straightforward to use.
+**gspl** (short for **Go Simplex Programming Library**, pronounced *gospel*) is a lightweight solver for linear programming problems, based on the revised simplex method and implemented in Go.
+It is designed for clarity, numerical stability, and seamless integration into Go applications.
 ___

 ## Features

-- **Simplex Method**: Uses the simplex method to solve linear programming problems.
+- Solves optimal, unbounded, infeasible and degenerate linear problems.
+- Implements an effective revised simplex algorithm.
-- **Minimization and Maximization**: Can solve both minimization and maximization problems.
+- Clean and simple API for defining and solving linear problems.
-- **Simple Interface**: Designed to be easy to use and understand.
+- Emphasis on numerical stability and performance.

+`gspl` provides a solid foundation for applications requiring reliable and efficient linear optimisation within the Go ecosystem.
 ___

 ## Installation

-To install **gspl**, you need to have Go installed on your machine.
+To install `gspl`, you need to have Go installed on your machine.
 Then, you can run the following command:

 ```bash
 go get github.com/chriso345/gspl